 COMMON BRAND NAME(S): Ziagen

-USES: Abacavir is used with other medications to help control your HIV infection, thereby improving your quality of life.
-It may also lower your risk of complications from HIV (such as new infections, cancers).
+USES: This drug is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Abacavir belongs to a class of drugs known as nucleoside reverse transcriptase inhibitors-NRTI.

 HOW TO USE: Read the Medication Guide and Warning Card provided by your pharmacist before you start taking abacavir and each time you get a refill.
 Carry the Warning Card with you at all times.
 If you have any questions, ask your doctor or pharmacist.